Attosecond quantum optical interferometry: RESULTS

 \subsection{Attosecond quantum tomography}

-Characterizing the quantum state of the harmonics in practice, however, remains extremely challenging.
-The main difficulty arises from the lack of optical elements enabling quantum state tomography in the extreme-ultraviolet (XUV) regime~\cite{lamprou_recent_2025}. ~Standard techniques such as homodyne detection require both a phase-stabilized coherent state source, serving as a local oscillator (LO) reference field, and linear optical elements operating efficiently at XUV wavelengths.
-In this approach, the state of interest, $\hat{\rho}_q$, is overlapped with the LO at a beam splitter, and from the measured intensities of the outgoing fields one reconstructs quadrature probability distributions, from which the Wigner function of $\hat{\rho}_q$ can be reconstructed~\cite{smithey_measurement_1993,lvovsky_continuous-variable_2009}.
+Characterizing the quantum state of the harmonics in practice, however, remains extremely challenging.~The main difficulty arises from the lack of optical elements enabling quantum state tomography in the extreme-ultraviolet (XUV) regime.~Standard techniques such as homodyne detection require both a phase-stabilized coherent state source, serving as a local oscillator (LO) reference field, and linear optical elements operating efficiently at XUV wavelengths.
+In homodyne detection, the state of interest $\hat{\rho}_q$, is overlapped with the LO at a beam splitter~[Fig.~\ref{Fig:Homodyne:vs:AQT}~(a)], and from the measured intensities of the outgoing fields one reconstructs quadrature probability distributions, from which the Wigner function of $\hat{\rho}_q$ can be reconstructed~\cite{smithey_measurement_1993,lvovsky_continuous-variable_2009}~[Fig.~\ref{Fig:Homodyne:vs:AQT}~(b)].~Varying the phase of the LO corresponds to selecting different phase-space quadratures, thereby enabling tomographic reconstruction of the state.